apollographql/apollo-server/docs/source/testing/mocking.md

 Instead of providing a boolean to the `mocks` option, you can provide an object that defines custom mocking logic.
 This enables you to specify values to return for different return types.

-By default, the functions in `mocks` will take precedence over any currently defined resolvers.
-In the below example, both `hello` and `resolved` return `Hello`.
+By default, the functions in `mocks` take precedence over any currently defined resolvers.
+In the below example, both `Query.hello` and `Query.resolved` return `Hello`.

 ```js{16-20}
 const { ApolloServer, gql } = require('apollo-server');